Follow Us On:

-Begum Raana Liaquat Ali Khan was one of the leading woman and prominent figure in the Pakistan movment along with her husband who not only witness the creation of Pakistan but also give her services to new born Pakistan.
+Begum Raana Liaquat Ali Khan was one of the leading women and prominent figures in the Pakistan movement along with her husband who not only witness the creation of Pakistan but also give her services to newborn Pakistan.
 She was the radical lady with new thoughts and ideas who always become ready to give her 100% whatever the situation was.

-Begum Rana Liaquat Ali Khan born in Almora in India to a Britsih Army’s senior officer, whose Brahmin family was recent convert to Christianity in 1887.
+Begum Rana Liaquat Ali Khan was born in Almora in India to a British Army senior officer, whose Brahmin family was a recent convert to Christianity in 1887.
 Her real name was Sheila Irene pant.
-She passed her matriculation from native school.
+She passed her matriculation from her native school.
 She got her B.A Economics and B.T in Religion studies in 1927.
-Later she obtained double M.S.c in Economics and Sociology with Honors in 1929.
+Later she obtained a double M.S.c in Economics and Sociology with Honors in 1929.
 She began her career as a teacher in the Gokhale Memorial School after completing the Teachers Diploma Course from the Diocesan College, Calcutta.
 After her Master’s degree, Raana was appointed as Professor of Economics in the Indraprastha College University, of New Delhi in 1931.

-In 1947 begum Raana Liaquat Ali khan instigate mission for refugees specially for children’s who became victim of many diseases like measles, cholera, Diarreah at very movement she asked army to give training to nurses so that they can be able of providing first aid.
+In 1947 begum Raana Liaquat Ali khan instigates a mission for refugees especially for children who became a victim of many diseases like measles, cholera, Diarrhea at very movement she asked the army to give training to nurses so that they can be able of providing first aid.

-To prevail awareness for the rights, social uplift of women she formed Pakistan women Association and women national guard which disbanded after few years when she leave appointed as ambassador of Netherland due to apathy of government.
+To prevail awareness for the rights, social uplift of women she formed Pakistan women Association and women national guard which disbanded after few years when she leaves appointed as ambassador of the Netherland due to the apathy of the government.

-After her husband death, Raana went onto start her career as stateswoman that lasted more than 2 decades.
-In 1952, Raana was the first Muslim woman delegate to the United Nations in 1952.
-In 1954, Government of Pakistan had appointed her as Pakistan Ambassador to the Netherlands, and also was the first woman ambassador of Pakistan.
+After her husband’s death, Raana went onto start her career as a stateswoman that lasted more than 2 decades.
+In 1952, Raana was the first Muslim woman delegate to the United Nations 1952.
+In 1954, the Government of Pakistan had appointed her as Pakistan Ambassador to the Netherlands and also was the first woman ambassador of Pakistan.
 She represented Pakistan in the Netherlands until 1961 and was also the Doyen of the Diplomatic Corps.
 In June 1966, she was appointed as Pakistan Ambassador to Italy and stayed there until 1965.
-Later, she was directed to Tunisia as Pakistan Ambasaddor to Tunisia and held this position until March 1966.
+Later, she was directed to Tunisia as Pakistan Ambassador and held this position until March 1966.
 Following her return to Pakistan, Raana joined Rana Liaquat Ali Khan Government College of Home Economics as Professor of Economics and stayed there until 1973.
-The Government College University awarded her honorary doctorate in economics and conferred her with a Doctor of philosophy in Economics in 1967.
-In 1972, as Pakistan was dismembered and going through an intense crises, Raana joined hands with then-President Zulfikar Ali Bhutto and political movement and joined the socialist government of Zulfikar Ali Bhutto.
-Raana was part of Bhutto Ministry of Finance and Economics and played a major and influential role in decisions being made concerning the economics.
-Bhutto encouraged her to participate in an upcoming elections and won elections of 1973.
-Bhutto did not waste time to appoint Raana as Governor of Sindh Province.
+The Government College University awarded her honorary doctorate in economics and conferred her with a Doctor of Philosophy in Economics in 1967.
+In 1972, as Pakistan was dismembered and going through an intense crisis, Raana joined hands with then-President Zulfikar Ali Bhutto and the political movement and joined the socialist government of Zulfikar Ali Bhutto.
+Raana was part of the Bhutto Ministry of Finance and Economics and played a major and influential role in decisions being made concerning economics.
+Bhutto encouraged her to participate in upcoming elections and won the elections of 1973.
+Bhutto did not waste time and appointed Raana as Governor of Sindh Province.
 Raana was the first woman governor of the province of Sind and the first Chancellor of Sindh University and Karachi University.
 She continued her term until 1976 when new elections were made.
 Raana again contested in 1977 parliamentary elections but did not take the office due to Martial law imposed by General Zia-ul-Haq, Chief of Army Staff of Pakistan Army.
-She was one of the personalities that argued against the martial law and against the execution of Bhutto.
+She was one of the personalities that argued against martial law and the execution of Bhutto.
 On a day when Bhutto was executed, Raana was reported to be disheartened and emotionally distressed and cried over Bhutto’s death for more than three days constantly.
-Raana launched anti-Zia campaign and fought against the military government of General Zia.
+Raana launched an anti-Zia campaign and fought against the military government of General Zia.
 She single-handedly took on Pakistan’s most powerful man, General Zia-ul-Haq, at that time.
 It was during the 1980s, when she, despite her illness and old age, publicly attacked the General for passing Islamic laws that were contradictory to Islamic teachings and clearly against women.
 The General, out of respect for her position in society and achievements, decided to leave her alone.

 She has given her hard and painstaking work for the cause of Pakistan till to her last breath and become inspirational personality for the woman’s as well as for males.
-She never give up in her life, gave her all support to husband shoulder to shoulder, her life which was full of valour, gallant and dare is a big example for women of Pakistan.
+She never gives up in her life, gave her all support to her husband shoulder to shoulder, her life which was full of valor, gallant and dare is a big example for women of Pakistan.
 She will always remain in our hearts.